GluuFederation/flex/docs/admin/admin-ui/auth-server-interaction.md

 4. For making any request to Config API endpoints the Admin UI Frontend (Browser) will call Config API endpoint.
 The session cookie will be automatically paired with the request.
 5. The Admin UI Backend will intercept the request.
 It will check if the valid session cookie is present in request.
 6. Admin UI Backend will verify the cookie's Session ID presence in `adminUISession` table.
 Also fetch UJWT of the record from table.
-7. If the session cookie is valid then Admin UI Backend will generate client_credential token (AT2).
+7. If the session cookie is valid then Admin UI Backend will generate client_credentials token (AT2).
 8. To generate an AT2, the backend requests the Token Server. **The Token Server and Authorization Server can be the same or different.**
 9. The Token Server employs an `update-token script` that validates the UJWT and refers to the role-scope mapping in the persistence.
 10. The update-token script validates the UJWT and includes the appropriate scopes in AT2 based on the user's role.